Raijin (om_raijin)

 HTTPSSSLCompression

-Accepts a boolean value to determine whether data compression should be enabled.
-The compression algorithm is based on the zlib compression library.
-If not specified, it defaults to FALSE (compression will be disabled).
+If set to TRUE, enables data compression when sending data over the network.
+The compression mechanism is based on the zlib compression library.
+If the directive is not specified, it defaults to FALSE (the compression is disabled).

 Some Linux packages (for example, Debian) use the OpenSSL library provided by the OS and may not support the zlib compression mechanism.
-The module will emit a warning on startup if compression support is missing.
+The module will emit a warning on startup if the compression support is missing.
 The generic deb/rpm packages are bundled with a zlib-enabled libssl library.

 HTTPSSSLProtocol